tfry-git/almost.serious.synth/README.md

   edit display.h to your liking.
 However you'll have a hard time making do with any lower resolution.
 - MIDI connected on Serial1, i.e. PA9, PA10.
 So far, only RX is used.
 - Audio output on pin PB8 - you can connect a headphone, directly - see Mozzi documentation.
+  - Optionally an audio-amp and speaker connected to PB8.
+- An SD card reader is connected on SPI2 (pins PB12(CS) through PB15).
+Optional.

 ## Libraries
 - Requires Mozzi with STM32 support.
 For the time being, get it from here: https://github.com/tfry-git/Mozzi  (until available in the official Mozzi)
--- It is recommendable to up the AUDIO_RATE to 32768 in mozzi_config.h
+  - It is recommendable to up the AUDIO_RATE to 32768 in mozzi_config.h
 - Requires the Maple-based STM32 core at https://github.com/rogerclarkmelbourne/Arduino_STM32 *in a very recent version*

 ## Synthesizer settings